Localization

 See below for more information on locale modes (global vs specific).

-These modes are used to handle access control, along with the current editing context.
 The next section covers governance on field-level localization.
 More on editing below.

 While you can control editing within a specific locale, full governance and publishing control is not available for field-level localization.